 Who is the Celestron StarSense Explorer DX 102 AZ Best Suited to?

-However, it’s still a rather expensive setup for the beginner or user as a first-time buy.
+However, I feel like it’s still a rather expensive setup for the beginner or user as a first-time buy.
 What are the advantages?
 The DX 102 has a larger aperture (4”) in a refractor optical design versus other entry-level 70 mm and 80 mm models.
 You also have StarSense Explorer technology that enables easy object location and even lets you know when a target can be seen through the eyepiece.

 How Does the Celestron StarSense Explorer DX 102 AZ Perform?